BCG Interview Process 2026: Casey Test, Cases & Fit Explained

 BCG typically runs two full rounds, with the final round weighted heavily toward partners who will personally staff you on projects.
 Creativity and adaptability matter more at BCG than at most other top consultancies.

-BCG Online Assessments: It Depends on Your Office
+BCG Online Assessments: Follow Your Invitation Email

 What Casey Actually Is

-Pymetrics Games in US Offices
+Pymetrics Games (Legacy)

+A minority of candidates may still be invited to the Pymetrics games.
 Pymetrics is fundamentally different from a cognitive test.
 There are no right or wrong answers.
 The 12 short games measure cognitive and emotional traits such as risk tolerance, attention, and learning speed.
 You cannot "game" the result.
 The best preparation is sleep, a calm mindset, and genuine responses.

 The BCG Case Interview